 |Weight of Pot Closest to 1.5L (With Lid and Handle)||0.9 lbs||1.9 lbs||0.7 lbs||0.5 lbs||0.74 lbs|

 |Cooking Surfaces||Non-Stick Coating||Stainless Steel||Hard-Anodized, Non-Stick Coating||One Non-Stick Pot (1.5L), One Uncoated Pot (2.5L)||18/8 Stainless Steel|

 Our Analysis and Test Results

-The two pots that make up this award-winning cook set are solid and clean.
-Their performance is excellent, with only proven "bells and whistles".
+The two pots that make up this cook set are solid and clean, and their performance is excellent, with only proven "bells and whistles".
 Of the cook sets we tested that include efficiency-enhancing "heat exchanging" fins, the Primus pot is a little less efficient, but the other attributes tilt the overall needle back in its direction.
 The whole combination is an excellent foundation for a genuinely high-end camp kitchen.
-For true aficionados of camp cooking, those that demand carefully selected equipment for preparing excellent food with ease and enjoyment, the Primus PrimeTech is the best product we tested.
-The other Editors' Choice GSI Outdoors Bugaboo Camper is a little more convenient, but the Primus is the best performing.
+For true aficionados of camp cooking, those that demand carefully selected equipment for preparing excellent food with ease and enjoyment, the Primus PrimeTech is one of the best pots we've tested.

 Ease of Use

-We granted two Editors' Choice awards.
 This Primus PrimeTech equipment is the ticket for the engaged shopper that wants the best of the best.
-He or she will need to also secure a frying pan, cups, plates, cutting board, and cutlery to have a complete kitchen kit.
-On the other hand, if you want some more help further along the path, the co-Editors' Choice GSI Bugaboo Camper saves you making choices on cups and frying pan.
-Either way, you get good to great cooking performance.
+He or she will also need to secure a frying pan, cups, plates, cutting board, and cutlery to have a complete kitchen kit.
+It offers amazing cooking performance, good durability, and packable design, all at a great price.